kimbar/mupf_project/docs/logging.md

 optionally `off` method for clean up, and `on_event` method where sentinels events land.
 It can request information about logging system and own writers through `LogManager` methods.

+<a name="many-sentinels">[1]</a> In fact, the relation is one-to-many.
+Callable
+objects (functions, methods) are often copied.
+For example the `__get__` interface of a function bounds it into a method of an object.
+If the source object is wrapped in a sentinel, the copy should also be wrppped in one.
+Therefore, more than one sentinel can exist for a manager.
+However, there is always the first sentinel, wrapped around the source method in the class.